open-policy-agent/gatekeeper/website/docs/gator.md

 The `gator` CLI is a tool for evaluating Gatekeeper ConstraintTemplates and Constraints in a local environment.

-For now, the only subcommand is `gator test`, which allows writing unit tests for Constraints.
+For now, the only subcommand is `gator verify`, which allows writing unit tests for Constraints.
 We plan on adding more subcommands in the future.

 ## Installation